If there is an error

 what is the purpose of Jesus' parable?
 What other individual, by name, does the New Testament promote to be

-expanding his kingdom within the context of this specific parable?
+expanding his kingdom within the context of Luke 19:27?

 what grade does Jesus get as a teacher?